lucasb-eyer/pydensecrf/README.md

 Looking through Philip's code (included in [pydensecrf/densecrf](https://github.com/lucasb-eyer/pydensecrf/tree/master/pydensecrf/densecrf)), I couldn't find such explicit weights, and my guess is they are thus hard-coded to 1.
 If anyone knows otherwise, please open an issue or, better yet, a pull-request.
+Update: user @waldol1 has an idea in [this issue](https://github.com/lucasb-eyer/pydensecrf/issues/37).
+Feel free to try it out!

 Inference
 ---------